 Though I am no anthropologist, I will hazard to say: it seems like Aussies and Kiwis are pretty secure in their flat whiteness, and view the Starbuck® Flat White with, on average, polite disdain.

-To review: An Antipodean Flat White is a small-ish drink in a cappuccino cup with two shots of espresso and barely more than a bit of foam.
+An Antipodean Flat White is a small-ish drink in a cappuccino cup with two shots of espresso and barely more than a bit of foam.
 It was also probably invented in New Zealand.

 Awesome!
 We figured out the Antipodean Flat White.
 Now we just need to understand the technical details of the Starbucks® Flat White, and the sociology of consumer distinction, and we’re good to go!

 Oh my god you mean we’re only halfway through this?
 Let’s take a break.
 How does this relate to internet cat pictures?